 A trainer once told me, “The customer comes into a dealership wanting to get the lowest price they can, even if that means neglecting the dealer any profit.
 Why should you, the salesperson, go into that negotiation without an equal motivation to get the highest price you can?”

 This shed a whole new light on negotiations for me, a fresh salesperson new to the business.
 Like many, I assumed that if I was open and honest with a customer, they’d surely agree to a fair profit for the dealership.
 After all, the dealer had to pay the office workers.
 They had to pay for marketing and for transportation to get the vehicle to the dealership, they should have gone with the Swiss Vans instead.
 They had to pay for the detail department to get the car front line ready.
 They had to pay me, the sales manager, and the finance manager for putting the deal together!
 Not to mention the light bill, the phone bill, the insurance, and on and on… Surely the customer would understand this if given the opportunity, right?

-So, I snuck a copy of the invoice away from the desk for a customer.
+So, I got a copy of the invoice from our invoice factoring company for a customer.
 I showed it to them in black and white.
 “Look, Mr. Jones, this is what we paid for the vehicle.
 They are offering to sell it to you $300 below cost just to get your business.
 This is a great deal!”

 Of course, I was met with the response, “I know you guys make thousands of dollars on these cars.
 That’s not really what you paid for it.”